iftahep/quarterly-projects-manager/README.md

 ## Usage

 1. **Add Projects**: Click "Add Row" in Projects Table to add new projects
+2. **Reorder Projects**: Use the up/down arrow buttons in the "Move" column to change project order
-2. **Set Requirements**: Enter required hours for Backend, Android, and iOS
+3. **Set Requirements**: Enter required hours for Backend, Android, and iOS
-3. **Define Sprints**: Add sprints in Resource Planning section and set capacities
+4. **Define Sprints**: Add sprints in Resource Planning section and set capacities
-4. **Allocate Hours**: Enter allocated hours in Sprint Allocation table
+5. **Allocate Hours**: Enter allocated hours in Sprint Allocation table
-5. **Monitor Balance**: Check Balance Summary and project-level balances
+6. **Monitor Balance**: Check Balance Summary and project-level balances
-6. **Save Data**: Click "Save Changes" to persist data to localStorage
+7. **Save Data**: Click "Save Changes" to persist data to the backend API

 ## Data Storage